 AM I A CANDIDATE FOR REVISION BREAST AUGMENTATION?

 The first step in your breast revision surgery is to determine if you are an ideal candidate for the procedure.
 Dr. Killingsworth and his plastic surgery team will discuss your options for breast implant replacement, providing professional guidance to help you have realistic expectations for your revision breast augmentation.
-He takes the time to understand what you like and dislike about your first breast augmentation surgery, and also describes how he will correct any flaws that stem from your previous breast implant procedure.*
+We take the time to understand what you like and dislike about your first breast augmentation surgery, and also describe how we will correct any flaws that stem from your previous breast implant procedure.*